Hidden Markov model: History

 Hidden Markov models were described in a series of statistical papers by Leonard E. Baum and other authors in the second half of the 1960s.
 One of the first applications of HMMs was speech recognition, starting in the mid-1970s.
+From the linguistics point of view, hidden Markov models are equivalent to stochastic regular grammar.

 In the second half of the 1980s, HMMs began to be applied to the analysis of biological sequences, in particular DNA.
 Since then, they have become ubiquitous in the field of bioinformatics.

 Extensions

+General state spaces

 In the hidden Markov models considered above, the state space of the hidden variables is discrete, while the observations themselves can either be discrete (typically generated from a categorical distribution) or continuous (typically from a Gaussian distribution).
 Hidden Markov models can also be generalized to allow continuous state spaces.
 Examples of such models are those where the Markov process over hidden variables is a linear dynamical system, with a linear relationship among related variables and where all hidden and observed variables follow a Gaussian distribution.
 In simple cases, such as the linear dynamical system just mentioned, exact inference is tractable (in this case, using the Kalman filter); however, in general, exact inference in HMMs with continuous latent variables is infeasible, and approximate methods must be used, such as the extended Kalman filter or the particle filter.